Chart Color Schemes

 Educational attainment in Blacktown - West aligns closely with national averages, showing typical qualification patterns and performance metrics

-In Blacktown West, as of recent data, 29.9% of residents aged 15 and above hold university degrees, compared to Greater Sydney's 38.0%.
+Educational qualifications in Blacktown as of 2021 show that 29.9% of residents aged 15 and over hold university degrees, compared to 38.0% in Greater Sydney.
 Bachelor degrees are the most common at 20.0%, followed by postgraduate qualifications (8.5%) and graduate diplomas (1.4%).
-Vocational credentials are also prominent, with 29.5% of residents aged 15 and above holding such qualifications - advanced diplomas at 10.9% and certificates at 18.6%.
-Educational participation is high, with 32.2% of residents currently enrolled in formal education.
+Vocational credentials are also prevalent, with 29.5% of residents aged 15 and over holding such qualifications - advanced diplomas at 10.9% and certificates at 18.6%.
+Educational participation is high, with 32.2% of residents currently enrolled in formal education as of 2021.

 This includes 9.6% in primary education, 7.6% in secondary education, and 6.4% pursuing tertiary education.
-There are six schools operating within Blacktown West, educating approximately 2,955 students as of the latest data available.
-The educational mix includes four primary schools, one secondary school, and one K-12 school.
-All schools demonstrate typical Australian school conditions with balanced educational opportunities (ICSEA: 1008).
+As of 2021, there are six schools operating within Blacktown, educating approximately 2,955 students.
+The area has typical Australian school conditions (ICSEA: 1008) with balanced educational opportunities, consisting of four primary schools, one secondary school, and one K-12 school.
 Note that where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education